jqlang/jq/README.md

 are not well-documented at the moment.
 Bring a hard hat and a shovel.
 Also, read the wiki: http://github.com/stedolan/jq/wiki

-To build jq, run
+If you're building directly from the latest git, you'll need flex and bison installed.
+To build, run:

+    autoreconf
     ./configure
     make

+After make finishes, you'll be able to use `./jq`.
+You can also install it using:

-    sudo make install (optionally)
+    sudo make install

-If you've just checked out the latest version from git (rather than using a released source tarball) then you'll need to run this first:
+If you're not using the latest git version but instead building a released tarball (available on the website), then you won't need to run `autoreconf` (and shouldn't), and you won't need flex or bison.

-    autoreconf